droigit/Maps/README.md

 The following **extensions** are implemented:

-* Included marker count for each map on intial screen
+* Included marker count for each map on intial screen.

 ## Video Walkthrough